Arborvitae/Geoshape/docs/geogitsync.rst

 Configure a Remote Repository
 ------------------------------
-In order to synchronize you will need to configure the remote repository (or repositories) that GeoGit will sync.
+In order to synchronize you will need to configure the remote repository (or repositories) that Geogig will sync.

 #.
 Click on the :guilabel:`Remote Options` button next to the :guilabel:`Synchronization` tab in the main menu.